vasanth212000/RFM-Metrics-Unveiling-Customer-Value_MySql/README.md

 ## Dataset

-The dataset for this project can be downloaded from [here](#).
+The dataset for this project can be downloaded from (https://github.com/vasanth212000/RFM-Metrics-Unveiling-Customer-Value_MySql/blob/main/rfm_data.csv).
 It includes customer transaction data essential for performing RFM Analysis.

 ## Tools Used